-In our conversation today, he shares this expertise by getting into the nitty-gritty of PPC.
+Today we’re talking with Brad Geddes, who has been involved with PPC since 1998, so he’s an early pioneer of the pay-per-click advertising model.
+In our conversation, he shares his expertise by getting into the nitty-gritty of PPC.
 He gives particularly great and in-depth advice about audience targeting and various ways of managing different types of keywords.
 He also openly discusses his favorite tools, techniques, and strategies for various aspects of effective PPC advertising.

 - [01:03] – What are some of the biggest mistakes Brad sees people doing with AdWords or with PPC in general?